GOKINGD/learngit/readme.txt

-git is a version control system.
+GGGgit is a version control system.
-It is my first time to use git.
+It is my first time to use git. vim is diffult to use.